Gsmyaa/alx-low_level_programming/README.md

-this is c hello world course.
+this is start of c project